chrisb2/crsf-gps-speed/README.md

 The XIAO RP2040 was chosen as the 3.3V buck converter (part no. RS3236) it has accepts upto 8V on *Vin*, this is required as the ER6 and ER8 have 7V on the positive pin of the CRSF input port, allowing the RP2040 to be directly powered by the receiver.

+Current meassurements show this sensor takes 80-90mA with the *TOPGNSS GG-1802* GPS module used.

 ## GPS Module Configuration

 The following configuration is optimised for a yacht, you may need to alter the  *Dynamic Model* for a plane.